Deriving Laws for Developing Concurrent Programs in a Rely-Guarantee Style: Specification commands

-One can define a partial (correctness) specification command, $\PSpec{}{}{q}$; it requires that if started in a state $\sigma_0$, then if it terminates, its final state is related to $\sigma_0$ by $q$, i.e.\ it is in the relational image of $\{\sigma_0\}$ through $q$ \refdef{partial-spec}.
-A total (correctness) specification command, $\Spec{}{}{q}$, requires, in addition, that $c$ terminates \refdef{spec}.
+It requires that if started in a state $\sigma_0$, then if it terminates, its final state is related to $\sigma_0$ by $q$, i.e.\ it is in the relational image of $\{\sigma_0\}$ through $q$ \refdef{partial-spec}.
+A total (correctness) specification command, $\Spec{}{}{q} \defs \PSpec{}{}{q} \together \Term$, requires termination \refdef{spec}. \footnote{A partial specification command $\PSpec{}{}{q}$ is the greatest command that is partially correct with respect to $q$ (from \reflem{partially-correct}), and similarly a total correctness specification $\Spec{}{}{q}$ is the greatest command that is totally correct with respect to $q$ (from \reflem{totally-correct}).
+Note that a weak specification command defined in this way would be uninteresting, because the greatest command that is weakly correct with respect to any $q$ is $\Abort$.}

-\begin{RelatedWork} The semantics of Brookes~\cite{BrookesSepLogic07} makes use of a ``stuttering'' equivalence relation on commands that considers two commands equivalent if their sets of traces are equal when all finite sequences of stuttering steps are removed from every trace of both.
-Because the focus of this paper is on refining from a specification, an alternative approach is used whereby specification commands implicitly allow finite stuttering.
+\begin{RelatedWork} The semantics of Brookes~\cite{Brookes-full-abstraction} makes use of a ``stuttering'' equivalence relation on commands that considers two commands equivalent if their sets of traces are equal when all finite sequences of stuttering steps are removed from every trace of both.
+Because the focus of this paper is on refining from a specification, an alternative approach is used whereby specification commands implicitly allow finite stuttering, i.e.\ they are closed under finite stuttering.

-Brookes also makes use of ``mumbling'' equivalence that allows two consecutive program steps $(\cpstep{r_1} \Seq \cpstep{r_2})$ to be replaced by a single program step $\cpstep{r_1 \semi r_2}$ with the same overall effect, where ``$\semi$'' is relational composition \refdef{composition}.
+Brookes also makes use of ``mumbling'' equivalence that allows two consecutive program steps $(\cpstep{r_1} \Seq \cpstep{r_2})$ to be replaced by a single program step $\cpstep{(r_1 \semi r_2)}$ with the same overall effect, where ``$\semi$'' is relational composition \refdef{composition}.
 Again, specification commands implicitly allow all mumbling equivalent implementations.
-Our specification command \refdef{spec} is defined in such a way that if a specification $\Post{q}$ refines to a command $c$, and $d$ is semantically equivalent to $c$ modulo finite stuttering and mumbling, then $\Post{q}$ is also refined by $d$.
+Our postcondition specification command \refdef{spec} is defined in such a way that if a specification $\Post{q}$ refines to a command $c$, and $d$ is semantically equivalent to $c$ modulo finite stuttering and mumbling, then $\Post{q}$ is also refined by $d$.
 In general, it does not require that $c$ and $d$ are refinement equivalent. \end{RelatedWork}

-The following lemma allows a parallel or conjoined command $c$ to be distributed into a choice that resembles the structure used in a specification command \refdef{partial-spec} when $d$ is $\Chaos$. \begin{lemx}[sync-distribute-relation] For $\sync$ either of the operators $\together$ or $\parallel$,
+The following lemma allows a command $c$ synchronised using an abort strict operator $\sync$ to be distributed into a choice that resembles the structure used in a specification command \refdef{partial-spec} when $d$ is $\Chaos$. \begin{lemx}[sync-distribute-relation] If $\sync$ is abort strict,

 \end{lemx}